Note - this was a guest post for TechInAsia, a great site for APAC startups.

 If head and heart line up, chances are it’s worth to pursue.
 Good luck!

 What’s been your experience?
-I’d love to hear: Email or Tweet
+I’d love to hear: or

 A while back I sought wisdom from a group of experienced tech entrepreneurs, all of whom had built successful companies: